Operation Mongoose (Once Upon a Time): In Storybrooke, after the alternate reality

 As everyone awakens from the events back in Storybrooke, Emma runs to Hook and is relieved to find him alive, though she is still unable to admit her love for him.
 Gold also wakes up in his shop, back in his dying state.
 Isaac leaves him there to escape from town.
 Belle then enters the shop and finds him on the brink of death.
 She confronts him about his actions as of late and tells him that he already had his happy ending with her before he threw it all away for power.
 Belle admits that she does still care for him and Gold warns her to go far, far away, before his death is complete and only the Dark One remains.

-Meanwhile, as Isaac approaches the town line, he is stopped by Mary Margaret and David, who ask about his motives for messing with stories as the author.
+Meanwhile, as Isaac approaches the town line, but his attempt to escape was cut by Mary Margaret and David, who ask about his motives for messing with stories as the author, including when they revealed how he was the one who made them both hurt Maleficent and Lily under his writing in order to hurt them both.
 Isaac tells them that a lifetime of bad bosses and others who pushed him around inspired him to hate "heroes" and side with the villains, who he thought never got a break.
+But Snow contradicts him by pointing out that his actions made him a villain by hurting others.

 The Sorcerer's Apprentice tells Henry more about his new powers as the Author, which do not include the ability to resurrect the dead directly, such as his father Neal, since he died in the real world.
 He urges Henry to resist the temptation of altering stories with the quill, and Henry responds by snapping it in half, saying that "no one should have that much power."